question-db/Any-Questions/README.md

 	* If questions are high-lighted in red after import, the script failed to scrape the answer from the XML.
 This results from extra HTML-embedded code in the answer.
 Enter an answer in the database and it will go away.
 	* It would be great if others could send 'quiz group' examples for testing as I will unlikely invest time creating them simply so I can re-import them.

-5. Discover a problem or have a suggestion, post an [issue](https://github.com/question-db/Any-Questions/issues) so it can be investigated/considered.
+5. Discover a problem not listed in the [known issues](known_issues.md) or have a suggestion, post an [issue](https://github.com/question-db/Any-Questions/issues) so it can be investigated/considered.